Aquí no hay quien viva: COL – Aquí no hay quien viva

 The script, the setting and the plots are the same with some little changes (though the names of most characters were changed).
 Features Colombian actors.
 RCN bought the rights to make a local adaptation, which began airing on 25 August 2008 but ended on 27 February 2009 despite the success it was having.

 FIN – Naapureina Madridissa

 On Yle TV1.
 Translated Naapureina Madridissa ("As Neighbours in Madrid").
 The broadcasting of the show started on 25 May 2010.

 BUL – Щурите съседи

 Localized as Щурите съседи ("The Crazy Neighbours").
 The Spanish show has been broadcast (with Bulgarian voice-over) multiple times in the country since 2010.
 The latest broadcasting of the show started on 15 March 2018.

 United States – I Hate This Place

-American television network ABC announced that it will produce an American version of the series, that will be named I Hate This Place.
-Craig Doyle will be responsible for the series' first scripts; Ben Silverman and Sofia Vergara will direct.
-Filming was due start in early 2011, but no news has come of this project since.
+American television network ABC announced that it would produce an American version of the series, that would be named I Hate This Place.
+Craig Doyle would be responsible for the series' first scripts; Ben Silverman and Sofía Vergara would direct.
+Filming was due to start in early 2011, but no news has come of this project since.